ankurkohli007/Photogrammetry-and-3D-Model-Reconstruction_Virtual-Reality-for-Robotics/README.md

 The photos are first sorted to eliminate images of bad quality (blurry, out of frame, wrong exposition) that would only disturb the next steps.
 Approx. 1000 pictures we captured.

-Now that all the testbench is clear, let us dive into the 3D photogrammetry processing details through a workflow with Reality Capture and Meshroom.
+Now that all the testbench is clear, let us dive into the 3D photogrammetry processing details through a workflow with Reality Capture.

+**Option A: Reality Capture**

+The choice toward Reality Capture is pretty straightforward: you can do everything for free… As long as nothing is exported.
+So, nothing better than showing State-of-the-Art Professional Software.

 ## Reference Links ###